fredrikekre/Runic.jl/README.md

 ### Github Actions

-Here is a complete workflow file for running Runic on Github Actions:
+You can use [`fredrikekre/runic-action`](https://github.com/fredrikekre/runic-action) to run Runic on Github Actions:

 ```yaml
 name: Runic formatting